ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R131]** The lock commitment MUST be updatable.

-State objects are normally imported back into a BPI and which point the lock commitment on the CCSM needs to be updated.
+State objects are normally imported back into a BPI at which point the lock commitment on the CCSM needs to be updated.
 Also, for scalability reasons, the lock commitment should represent more than one locked asset on a CCSM, while individual lock commitments can remain on a BPI.

 **[R132]** The lock commitment MUST only be updated by the owners of the state object.